Nathan Healy

 Connecticut Solar Incentives

-Bridgeport homeowners have access to several solar incentives in Connecticut that can help reduce the overall cost of going solar.
+Bridgeport homeowners have access to several solar incentives in Connecticut that can meaningfully reduce the cost of going solar — from tax exemptions to long-term energy credits.

 Incentive Type Description Source

-Connecticut Property Tax Exemption for Solar Systems Property Tax Exemption Connecticut mandates a statewide property tax exemption for residential solar energy systems, ensuring that the added home value from a solar installation does not increase your property tax bill.
+Connecticut Solar Property Tax Exemption Property Tax Exemption Connecticut permanently excludes the added home value from a solar installation from property tax assessments, preventing homeowners from paying higher property taxes after going solar.
 Learn More

 Ready to start saving with solar?